-The transport plans should be updated bi-annually.
-However, the CPTR should be updated annually to determine the changes in the transportation system, and impacts primarily the issuing of operating licenses.
+The transport plans must be updated annually.
+The CPTR must be updated annually to determine the changes in the transportation system, and impacts primarily the issuing of operating licenses.
 In addition to the current method of collating CPTR data, surveys should be carried out at major nodes during Friday afternoons and Saturdays.

 It is recommended that no further Licenses be issued due to the huge over supply of taxi services.
-Operators should be encouraged to transfer operations from over-supplied routes to new routes and under-supplied routes.
+Operators must be encouraged to transfer operations from over-supplied routes to new routes and under-supplied routes.
 Alternatively, the moratorium could be relaxed for new routes.
 This approach must be negotiated with the respective stakeholders.